standardebooks/manual/9-metadata.rst

 Books that contain numbers or abbreviations in their title may be difficult to find with a search query, because there can be different ways to search for numbers or abbreviations.
 For example, a reader may search for :italics:`Around the World in Eighty Days </ebooks/jules-verne/around-the-world-in-eighty-days/george-makepeace-towle>` by searching for “80” instead of “eighty”.

 #.
-If a book title contains numbers or abbreviations, a :html:`<meta property="se:alternate-title" refines="#title">` element is placed after the main title block, containing the title with expanded or alternate spelling to facilitate possible search queries.
+If a book title contains numbers or abbreviations, a :html:`<meta property="dcterms:alternate" refines="#title">` element is placed after the main title block, containing the title with expanded or alternate spelling to facilitate possible search queries.

 	.. code:: html

 		<dc:title id="title">Around the World in Eighty Days</dc:title>
 		<meta property="file-as" refines="#title">Around the World in Eighty Days</meta>
-		<meta property="se:alternate-title" refines="#title">Around the World in 80 Days</meta>
+		<meta property="dcterms:alternate" refines="#title">Around the World in 80 Days</meta>

 	.. code:: html

 		<dc:title id="title">File No. 113</dc:title>
 		<meta property="file-as" refines="#title">File No. 113</meta>
-		<meta property="se:alternate-title" refines="#title">File Number One Hundred and Thirteen</meta>
+		<meta property="dcterms:alternate" refines="#title">File Number One Hundred and Thirteen</meta>

 Book subjects
 *************